-It is designed to be a fun day that encourages people to express themselves and celebrate individuality.
-The Anti-Bullying Alliance suggests that participants make a £1 donation to support them to coordinate Anti Bullying Week every year, but you do not have to raise money to take part.
+It’s a fun day that encourages people to express themselves and celebrate individuality.
+The Anti-Bullying Alliance suggests that participants make a £1 donation to support them to coordinate Anti Bullying Week every year.
+However, you don’t have to raise money to take part.